 If the fresh berries are longer than 1 ½" you should cut them in half so they cook properly.

-Prepare the Jars & Ingredients
+Prepare The Jars And Ingredients

-- The first step is to prepare the containers you will store your homemade blackberry preserves in.
+- The first step is to prepare the containers you will store your homemade preserves in.
 Make sure there are no nicks or chips on the jar rims.

 - Place the washed blackberries in a heavy bottomed stainless dutch oven kettle.

-Sugar & Pectin Mixture
+Sugar And Pectin Mixture

 - Measure the blackberries, sugar, pectin, and lemon juice.
 Mix the pectin into the sugar to blend it in evenly.